Chlamydia Infection: 7 Symptoms and Signs in Men

 Chlamydia is one of the most common STIs in the UK.
 It is a bacterial infection passed on through sexual contact with an infected person.
 This includes anal, oral, and vaginal sex.

 Whilst both men and women can get chlamydia, it can affect each gender in different ways.
-In men, the more common symptoms include discharge from the penis, pain when urinating, and swollen testicles.
-However, around half of all men who have chlamydia won’t get symptoms, and it often goes undetected until a chlamydia test is performed.
+In men, the more common symptoms include discharge, pain when urinating, and swollen testicles.
+However, around half of all men who have the infection won’t get symptoms, and it often goes undetected until a chlamydia test is performed.

-For this reason, the NHS recommends that if you are a sexually active male under the age of 25, you should test for chlamydia once a year.
+For this reason, the NHS recommends that if you are a sexually active male under the age of 25, you should get tested for chlamydia and other STIs once a year.
 This is particularly important for those that have unprotected casual sex on a regular basis.

-Chlamydia treatment is straight forward and has a high success rate.
-Most people take it without any problems.
+Chlamydia is treated with antibiotics which have a high success rate.
+Most people take the medication without any problems.

-Untreated chlamydia in men can cause swelling of the testicles and tubes that carry sperm.
-This could cause epididymitis and infertility in the long term.
+Untreated chlamydia can cause serious issues including swelling of the testicles and tubes that carry sperm.
+This could then cause epididymitis and infertility in the long term.

-Chlamydia doesn’t cause symptoms in many people, which is why it’s so easily spread.
+Chlamydia can be asymptomatic which is why it’s so easily spread.
 At least 50% of men with the infection show no symptoms.
-This means they don’t know they’ve got it, and continue to engage in unprotected sexual activity, without seeking treatment.
+This means they don’t know they’ve got it, and may continue to engage in unprotected sexual activity, without seeking treatment.

 For those men who do have symptoms, they can include: